citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CatalogOnPremConnectivityModel.md

 HasVpnConnectionId returns a boolean if a field has been set.

+### SetVpnConnectionIdNil

+`func (o *CatalogOnPremConnectivityModel) SetVpnConnectionIdNil(b bool)`

+ SetVpnConnectionIdNil sets the value for VpnConnectionId to be an explicit nil

+### UnsetVpnConnectionId
+`func (o *CatalogOnPremConnectivityModel) UnsetVpnConnectionId()`

+UnsetVpnConnectionId ensures that no value is present for VpnConnectionId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)